Role-Specific Applications

 - Input: Department reports, financial summaries, strategic initiative updates, market intelligence, investor questions from previous meetings

-- Processing: Synthesize key themes across reports, identify strategic highlights and concerns, draft talking points for each agenda item, flag items needing board decisions
+- Processing: Synthesize key themes, identify strategic highlights and concerns, draft talking points per agenda item, flag items needing board decisions

-- Review: Verify accuracy of financial claims, add political context, ensure messaging consistency, protect sensitive personnel matters
+- Review: Verify financial claims, add political context, ensure messaging consistency, protect sensitive personnel matters

 - Action: Finalize board deck sections, prepare Q&A talking points, schedule pre-meetings with key board members